Of Mice and Men (1968 film)

-Of Mice and Men is a 1968 TV film.
-It is an adaptation of Of Mice and Men by John Steinbeck.
-It was part of ABC's "Theatre Nights".
+Of Mice and Men is a 1968 American television film, based on John Steinbeck's 1937 novella and stage play.
+It is directed by Ted Kotcheff and stars George Segal as George and Nicol Williamson as Lennie.
+It originally aired on January 31, 1968 as part of ABC's "Theatre Nights" program.

 Plot summary

 Two ranch workers, George and Lennie, looking for work and happiness during the Great Depression, but luck is not in their cards, tragic events follow them.